 Ultimately, connecting with a peer mentor who will offer candid feedback, encouragement, and support can enhance your academic journey and yield many positive results.

+Earning a doctorate won’t be easy, but as the No. 1 granter of doctoral research degrees in the U.S.,2 Walden knows what it takes.
 As a new doctoral student at Walden, you will be connected to a doctoral peer mentor mentor who is eager to provide social support, tips, and guidance during the first few months of your program.
-You can connect with your mentor via e-mail or set up an appointment to chat through our collaborative learning management system.
+You can be assured we’ll guide you every step of the way with a comprehensive suite of support resources designed to help you confidently pursue the finish line.
+Learn more about the many benefits of beginning your doctoral journey at Walden.

 Walden University is an accredited institution offering doctoral degree programs online in a range of disciplines.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.